Mount Hasan

 Mount Hasan (Hasan Dağı) is a volcano in Anatolia, Turkey.
-It has two summits, the 3069 m high eastern Small Hasan Dagi and the 3253 m high Big Hasan Dagi, and rises about 1 km above the surrounding terrain.
+It has two summits, the 3069 m high eastern Small Hasandağ and the 3253 m high Big Hasandağ, and rises about 1 km above the surrounding terrain.
 It consists of various volcanic deposits, including several calderas, and its activity has been related to the presence of several faults in the area and to regional tectonics.

-Activity began in the Miocene and continued into the Holocene; a mural found in the archeological site of Çatalhöyük have been controversially interpreted as showing a volcanic eruption or even a primitive map.
+Activity began in the Miocene and continued into the Holocene; a mural found in the archeological site of Çatalhöyük has been controversially interpreted as showing a volcanic eruption or even a primitive map.
 It was the second mountain from the south in the Byzantine beacon system used to warn the Byzantine capital of Constantinople of incursions during the Arab–Byzantine wars.

 Etymology

 The modern name of Mount Hasan is widely accepted to be in dedication to Ebu'l-Gazi (El-Hasan), brother of Ebu'l-Kasım during the reign of the Anatolian Seljuks.

-It is hypothesized that Mount Hasan’s name was “Argeos” or “Argaios”, but this name belongs to Mount Erciyes.
+It is hypothesized that Mount Hasan's name was "Argeos" or "Argaios", but this name belongs to Mount Erciyes.